Student support services

 In order to facilitate and safeguard teaching continuity, the University provides certain categories of students with the possibility of using dedicated and/or customised teaching materials, such as specially made video lessons, short videos or multimedia material, as well as tutoring services.

-The service will be available online to both enroled and pre-enroled students in Bachelor's, Master's and single courses: access to dedicated material will be automatic or on demand, depending on the category.
+The service will be available online to both enroled and pre-enroled students in Bachelor's, Master's and single courses.

 If you have permission to access teaching materials but you cannot access Panopto from Moodle, go to the page https://unive.cloud.panopto.eu and log in with your university credentials (username without stud.unive.it and password).
 Go back to Moodle: you should now be able to access Panopto.